YesSeri/RustMusic4Wasm4/README.md

 You can write your music in MuseScore, or any other program that exports to musicxml, non-compressed and run it and it will output rust wasm4 code in the console that you can copy paste.

+## Usage

+Download it and run it with `cargo run`.
+There is some example music I have written. `cargo run ./assets/xml-cello-violin-test.musicxml`.
+Test with them or use your own music.

 ## Beats

 The subbeat you have to supply depends on the fastest note you have in your music.
 If your music is in 3/4, three beats per bar, and you use semiquavers as the fastest note (4 notes per beat) then you will have 3 \* 4 = 12 subbeats per bar, from 0 up to 11.